wilaak/radix-router/README.md

 );
 ```

-### Handling HEAD Requests

-If you are running outside of a traditional SAPI environment (like a custom server), ensure your GET routes also respond correctly to HEAD requests.
-Responses to HEAD requests must not include a message body.

-This is usually done by converting HEAD to GET and returning just the headers, no body.

 ## Benchmarks

 All benchmarks are single-threaded and run on an Intel Xeon Gold 6138, PHP 8.4.11.

 - **Lookups:** Measures in-memory route matching speed.
 - **Mem:** Peak memory usage during the in-memory lookup benchmark.